 Eye Doctor in Columbia, SC

-Make an appointment at your earliest convenience so that our optometrist can fit you with special contact lenses.
+Make an appointment at your earliest convenience so that our eye care professional can fit you with special contact lenses.
 You can visit us at Dr. Dorothy Park &; Associates, 1818 Hampton St., Columbia, SC, 29201.
 You can also make an appointment with us over the phone at 803-232-7784.